-Our Commitment to Quality
+Our Quality Commitment

-- We use only state of the art equipment, including high-definition (HD) endoscopes
+- We use only state-of-the-art equipment, including high-definition (HD) endoscopes.

 CAHPS Survey